Anwar Ka Ajab Kissa

 Anwar Ka Ajab Kissa (English title: Sniffer) is 2013 Hindi dark comedy film directed by Buddhadev Dasgupta.
-The film about a detective in search of himself, stars Nawazuddin Siddiqui as the title role, followed by Ananya Chatterjee, Pankaj Tripathi.
+The film about a detective in search of himself, stars Nawazuddin Siddiqui as the title role, followed by Ananya Chatterjee, Pankaj Tripathi and Niharika Singh in a guest appearance.
 After its premiere on 17 October 2013 at the BFI London Film Festival, the film was also screened at the 2013 International Film Festival of Kerala.
 The film was released on Eros Now on 20 November 2020.

 Plot

 Anwar, a maverick detective works in a small detective agency, ‘Inner Eye’ in Kolkata.
 He gets himself into the personal lives of his cases, which gets him into troublesome and comic situations.